ecg-icas/icas/doc/0.54/_sources/regions.txt

 ------------

 Leaf regions are the regions where ads can be placed.
 They have by definition no children.
-Leaf regions should have coordinates of the center point.
+Leaf regions have coordinates of the center point.

 .. list-table::
  :widths: 5 15 10 70